-Slant bed A culturing technique where beds are slanted towards the winter sun (35-37 degrees from horizontal) such that the bed is perpendicular to the sun's rays.
+Slant bed A culturing technique where beds are slanted towards the winter sun (35-37 degrees from horizontal) such that the bed is perpendicular to the sup?a reve perpendicular to the sun's rays.

 Slip plow An implement pulled by a caterpillar and used to make deep cuts into the soil whereby soil from below is carried upward into the cut; used to improve drainage.